shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/incrementality-and-xandr.md

 ---
 title: Data Science Toolkit - Incrementality and Xandr
-description: In this page, Learn what is incrementality and how Xandr offers clients with data science capabilities the ability to measure incrementality. ms.custom: data-science ms.date: 10/28/2023
+description: In this page, Learn what is incrementality and how Xandr offers clients with data science capabilities, like the ability to measure incrementality. ms.custom: data-science ms.date: 10/28/2023
 ---